-The fair dice of nature: The microcanonical model for isolated systems
+The fair dice of nature: The microcanonical ensemble for isolated systems

 Consider then a system, like a box of gas.
 All the atoms can be arranged in this box in a large number of different distinguishable configurations.
 Each configuration, labelled by the index $i$, is made of the data of all the positions and momentum of the particles.
 To each such configuration, one can associate an energy $E_i$.
 For simplicity, we assume here that the number of accessible microstates is discrete and finite (which is of course only a gross representation of a glass of water).
 It will be straightforward to generalize this to the continuous case in the next lectures by replacing sums with integrals and taking limits toward infinity but the discrete picture is much easier to understand.
-We will also gloss over several subtelties in order to remain as clear as possible.
-Clarifications will be provided in the following lectures.
+It will also prove to be very useful in the case of quantum systems, as you can probably imagine.

-For now, you can think of this box of gas as a dice with an extremely large number of faces (all the configurations of the particles).
-As times goes by, nature “rolls” the dice again and again, and the system jumps from one microstate to another.
-The question is the following: what is the chance that, when I will observe it, the dice will be in a given state $i$.
+For now, you can think of this box of gas as a die with an extremely large number of faces (all the configurations of the particles).
+As times goes by, nature “rolls” automatically for you the dice again and again, and the system jumps from one microstate to another.
+The question is the following: what is the chance that, when you will observe it, the die will be in a given state $i$.

 Microstates and degeneracies